MartynasJanu/TodoAPI/README.md

 # TodoAPI

 TodoAPI is a RESTful API built on PHP SlimFramework.
-GET, POST, PUT and DELETE verbs are used for communication and XML for data structure.
+GET, POST, PUT and DELETE HTTP verbs are used for communication and XML for data structure.

 ## URI reference